18F/fedramp-automation/resources/validations/CONTRIBUTING.md

 When contributing, please use the provided XML formatter (htmltidy >= 5.6.0).
 Formatting options are chosen for readability, and for clean git diffs.

-To format validation XML, you may use the provided Docker container:
+To format validation XML, you may use the provided `docker-compose` harness:

 ```sh
 cd /path/to/fedramp-automation/resources/validations